 “Mo Yong” reveals 15 lessons from COVID 3 years after the epidemic

-“COVID-19, lessons learned after 3 years
+“COVID-19, lessons learned following 3 years

-2. Herd Immunity was talked about in the early stages in hopes of halting the epidemic.
+2. Herd Immunity was talked regarding in the early stages in hopes of halting the epidemic.
 Not compatible with covid-19, although almost all people are immune.
 The disease is still the same. not gone anywhere

 3. COVID-19 is a seasonal disease.
 For Thailand, there will be the peak of the outbreak in June to September and the second period in mid-November. until February but less than in the beginning